Automotive industry in Malaysia: New National Car Project (NNCP)

 The New National Car Project (NNCP) is the given name of an industrial initiative tasked with the development of a new Malaysian automobile company.
-The NNCP aims to create the third national car company after Proton and Perodua.
-The NNCP approach will not follow the government-funded, foreign technology-dependent formula used to create Proton and Perodua, but will instead be funded by domestic private sector institutions with primarily local talent and technologies.
+The NNCP aims to create the third national car company after Proton and Peroduaproach will not follow the government-funded, foreign technology-dependent formula used to create Proton and Perodua, but will instead be funded by domestic private sector institutions with primarily local talent and technologies.
 Nonetheless, there are plans to collaborate with foreign companies in the short term.

-Prime Minister Mahathir Mohamad, the main proponent of the third national car, justifies the need for its existence as part of a long-term vision for Malaysia to develop self-sufficiency with high-tech industries and a highly-skilled labour force.
+Prime Minister Mahathir Mohamad, the main proponent of the third national car, justifies the need for its existence as part of a long-term vision for Malaysia to develop self-sufficiency with high-tech industries and a highly skilled labour force.
 Mahathir argues that a competitive automotive industry is a necessary pre-requisite for Malaysia to be considered a developed nation.
 Additionally, the sale of Proton to China-based Geely also contributed to the NNCP cause.
 Mahathir had championed Proton since its inception, and strongly objected to any foreign buyout of Proton.
 The NNCP is often cited as an indirect replacement to Proton, which Mahathir no longer regards as a truly Malaysian car company.

 In October 2018, the Malaysian Industry-Government Group for High Technology (MIGHT), an agency under the Prime Minister's Department tasked to oversee the New National Car Project, announced that several companies have been shortlisted, including SilTerra, a Kulim-based semiconductor manufacturer, and Cyberjaya-based Composites Technology Research Malaysia (CTRM), a composite component manufacturer.
 SilTerra is a wholly owned subsidiary of Khazanah Nasional, while CTRM is a unit of DRB-HICOM.
 Both companies are government linked, but the government and Mahathir Mohamad have repeatedly promised that no public funds would be used to fund the NNCP.

 Additionally, MIGHT has unveiled that the NNCP will include semi-autonomous technology, and be built on a modular platform.
 Both hybrid and battery electric powertrains are also under consideration.
 To keep startup costs low and to shorten the overall launch frame, the NNCP vehicles may be produced at an existing automobile plant.
 The NNCP has a targeted 2020 launch, with plans for ASEAN exports in the near future.

 In August 2019, the Ministry of International Trade and Industry shortlisted Cyberjaya-based DreamEdge as the company which will spearhead the NNCP, with technical assistance from Daihatsu.
 MITI reiterated that the NNCP will be privately funded and domestically owned.
 The first NNCP product, reportedly a plus-sized B-segment sedan with a standard ICE or hybrid powertrain, will launch in early 2021.
 Additionally, it has since been hinted that Perodua may also become involved in the NNCP due to its pre-existing joint-venture with Daihatsu.
 Later, it was announced that the NNCP launch would be delayed to early 2022, while overall investment costs are estimated to reach RM1 billion.

-Interactive map

-An interactive map of automobile assembly plants in Malaysia.